callum-hart/mono/misc/documentation notes.md

 - Born out of my own fustration.
 - CSS development is expensive - it's labour intensive & time consuming.
 - Todays CSS workflow:
-    - Hunting - locate where a style is set & who sets it.
+    - **Hunting** - locate where a style is set & who sets it.
-    - Reasoning - why does a style exist?
+    - **Reasoning** - why does a style exist?
 Is it even used?
-    - Analyse - identifing what impact adding / changing / removing a style will have.
+    - **Analyse** - identifing what impact adding / changing / removing a style will have.
-    - Friction - when making a change have to compete with specificity, cascade & importance.
+    - **Friction** - when making a change have to compete with specificity, cascade & importance.
 - There must be a better way!
-	- *Further reading: current remedies (inline JS)*
+- CSS is neglected, especially compared to it's partner in crime: JavaScript!

 # Core concept

 - CSS painpoints:
     - Cause: global scope, cascade, specificity, importance.
-    - Effect: brittle *(easy to break things)*, unpredictable *(no gaurentees / side affects)*, hard to maintain *(can't confidently add, edit, remove)*.
+    - Effect: fragile *(easy to break things)*, unpredictable *(no gaurentees / side affects)*, hard to maintain *(can't confidently add, edit, remove)*.
 - Worst offenders *(cascade, specificity, importance)* only become an issue when we have to work against them - i.e override a style.
 - The following example is harmless in solitary: